 |C2:||Promenade to the man's place.|

-I learnt this from Kathy Anderson and thought it was by her, but in fact it was published in August 1952 in “Let's Dance”, the magazine of Folk and Square Dancing — you can see the original at folkdance.com/LDMags/1952August.pdf page 15 — though who knows whether that was how Lloyd wrote it?
+I learnt this from Kathy Anderson and thought it was by her, but in fact it was published in August 1952 in “Let's Dance”, the magazine of Folk and Square Dancing.
+You can see the published version at folkdance.com/LDMags/1952August.pdf page 15 — though who knows whether that was how Lloyd wrote it?
 Jim Saxe made a few changes; I added back the initial balance and swing to make the figure up to 48 bars — Kathy calls unphrased squares so she wouldn't feel the need for that — and half of the original ladies chain.
 I suspect it was Kathy who added the second figure which is a mirror image of the first, so my version uses a men's chain which is certainly a more common figure than it was when I started calling.
-If you've got really good dancers you can walk through the first figure and then just throw the second figure at them — just make sure you tell the men to use their left hands.
+If you've got good dancers you can walk through the first figure and then just throw the second figure at them — just make sure you tell the men to use their left hands.

 I would do: Break, Figure 1 twice for the Heads, Break, Figure 1 twice for the Sides, Break, Figure 2 twice for the Heads, Break, Figure 2 twice for the sides, Break.
 If you really want to know, that makes 17 x 32 bar reels, but no band is going to want to be told that — just stop them when you've had enough!